 Trumbull says the Magic Circle ($22) helps to create resistance, but you can do this series with a resistance band or nothing at all.
 This exercise strengthens the hip abductors (the outer thigh muscles), and strengthens the torso.

 1. Starting on your side with your upper body lined up with the back half of your mat and legs diagonally in front of you, making an obtuse angle with your body, place your feet inside the ring.

 2. Keeping your legs straight, lift your top leg up so it’s pressing into the circle, and hold for 10 counts.
 Next, begin to pulse the leg into the circle for 10 counts.
 Rest, and repeat up to three times.
 This area will fire up and activate the abductors.

-Note: Another variation is to place the top leg outside the circle.
-Now, move the leg from the front, up and over to the back of the circle.
+Note: Another variation that works the hip abductors and can help increase mobility is to place the top leg outside the circle.
 Keep your stomach held tight and the movement rhythmic.